 If you were to include "digital natives who can work just as easily from Puerto Vallarta as Palo Alto...U.S.-born kids – nearly 600,000 of them – who’ve returned with their Mexican-born parents...[and] retirees," plus "the thousands of Mexicans moving home" from a stint in the U.S., "the flow of migrants from the United States to Mexico is probably larger than the flow of Mexicans to the United States," the Washington Post article noted.

-One American expat who commented on one of the stories about Ambassador Landau's recommendation that expats think "long and hard" about returning to the U.S. for the duration of the coronavirus pandemic said that after 12 years in Mexico, "We..have have learned to get our medical needs taken care of by using both countries", but that they would "rather take our chances here, where we have a great deal more control of our environment, and the climate is very warm and sunny, which is not good for the virus."
+One American expat who commented on one of the stories about Ambassador Landau's recommendation that expats think "long and hard" about returning to the U.S. for the duration of the coronavirus pandemic said that after 12 years in Mexico, "We..have have learned to get our medical needs taken care of by using both countries", but that he would "rather take our chances here, where we have a great deal more control of our environment, and the climate is very warm and sunny, which is not good for the virus."